 Karen had once again accepted the shaking as a part of her life.
-Then she read an article about UPMC neurosurgeon Dr. Mark Richardson performing a procedure called deep brain stimulation (DBS) to control abnormal movements such as essential tremor.
+Then she read an article about a procedure performed at UPMC called deep brain stimulation (DBS) to control abnormal movements such as essential tremor.
 Karen wondered whether she could be a candidate, and immediately scheduled an appointment.

-Once Dr. Richardson confirmed that Karen would be expected to benefit from the procedure, her surgery was scheduled.
+Once doctors confirmed that Karen would benefit from the procedure, her surgery was scheduled.
 “I wasn’t scared about undergoing surgery,” says Karen.
-“It’s not simple, but I trusted everything I read about Dr. Richardson and I was ready to see if I could finally control the shaking that I lived with all my life.”
+“It’s not simple, but I trusted everything I read and I was ready to see if I could finally control the shaking that I lived with all my life.”

-During Karen’s procedure, Dr. Richardson had her draw spirals on a piece of paper.
+During Karen’s procedure, the surgeon asked her to draw spirals on a piece of paper.
 At first, the spirals were jumpy and sloppy.
-But after placing of the electrode, the spirals became smooth, and Karen’s shaking stopped.
+But after placing the electrode, the spirals became smooth, and Karen’s shaking stopped.

 “When I started drawing the spirals without shaking, I heard the team go ‘we got it,’ and I was so happy.”

 After Karen healed from the initial implant procedure, a team of neurologists activated the pulse generator that was implanted under the skin below the collarbone.

 “As soon as that was turned on, I immediately felt the difference and my shaking completely stopped,” says Karen.
 “I couldn’t believe it.”